 Children who eat candy are also at risk of developing “dwarfed statures”… but kids will also be

 If your child is teething, “the greater mischief is done to the whole nervous system by the

 Apparently, babies have always been tough to get to sleep.
 “Many children screamed with fright at the

 Once you do have your child sleeping, don’t let your baby sleep too long in soiled clothes: it can cause “soft bones, enlarged joints, inverted feet, flattened back-heads, sickening sores, dropsy, blindness or numerous ills”…

-If you are a family of “moderate means” and you are not able to keep more than one fire going in your house during the cold season, taking a baby from a hot room to a colder one can cause frequent and severe colds… So . – try to live with all your rooms on the same floor in your tenement to avoid (or mitigate) this problem and help the heat (from your one fire) spread throughout the house more evenly…
+If you are a family of “moderate means” and you are not able to keep more than one fire going in your house during the cold season, taking a baby from a hot room to a colder one can cause frequent and severe colds… So, try to live with all your rooms on the same floor in your tenement to avoid (or mitigate) this problem and help the heat (from your one fire) spread throughout the house more evenly…

 If your baby does has a lot of snot in his/her nose, try to unstop it with goose oil on a feather.
 But – be gentle.
 If you’re not careful, you can break the baby’s nose and that causes cancer.
 (What?)

-“Can you not cut short the certain destruction that awaits your sons and daughters, through the influence of impressions gained by the constant perusal of fictitious, and in many cases, corrupt library books?”
+Reading for kids is also dangerous: “Can you not cut short the certain destruction that awaits your sons and daughters, through the influence of impressions gained by the constant perusal of fictitious, and in many cases, corrupt library books?”

-For a breast-feeding mother:
+a breast-feeding mother:

 or child could soon draw out the nipple by sucking so that the babe can get

 as it can cause other health problems (including “instant death”) for el bebe who breastfeeds immediately after this.)

 If a new mom is waiting for her milk to “drop”, watch out: “diarrhea, convulsion, or even insanity may

-Don’t drink a glass of iced water when your baby is breastfeeding or this could happen: “the babe was sieved with rigid convulsions and dropped from the breast” while the mother became “almost helpless with fright”… But some quick-thinking from Mrs. Crumpler with a tub of hot water and some mustard managed to save the day… Phew.
+Don’t drink a glass of iced water when your baby is breastfeeding or this could happen: “the babe was seized with rigid convulsions and dropped from the breast” while the mother became “almost helpless with fright”… But some quick-thinking from Mrs. Crumpler with a tub of hot water and some mustard managed to save the day… Phew.

-Do try to avoid cholera if you can:
+try to avoid cholera if you can: